On the Davenport-Heilbronn theorems and second order terms: A refined sieve, and proofs of Theorems , , and

+To estimate $S^{(i)}_n(m,t,\lambda,X)$, we tile the set $B(m,t,\lambda,X)$ with boxes and count weighted integer cubic forms inside each box.
 We have the following two lemmas. \begin{lemma} Suppose $R$ is a region in $\R^4$ having volume $C_1$ and surface area $C_2$.
 Let $N$ be a positive integer.
-Then there exists a set $R'\subset R$ having volume equal to $C_1+O(N\cdot C_2)$ such that $R'$ can be tiled with $4$-dimensional boxes of side length $N$. \end{lemma} \begin{proof} We first tile $\R^4$ with boxes having side length equal to $N$.
+Then there exists a set $R'\subset R$ having volume equal to $C_1+O(N\cdot C_2)$ such that $R'$ can be tiled with $4$-dimensional boxes with all sides having length $N$. \end{lemma} \begin{proof} We first tile $\R^4$ with boxes having side length equal to $N$.
 Then we place $R$ inside $\R^4$ and take $R'$ to be the union of those boxes which lie entirely inside $R$.
 The region $R\setminus R'$ is within distance $N$ of the boundary of $R$.
 It is thus clear that the volume of $R'$ is equal to $C_1+O(N\cdot C_2)$. \end{proof}

 We now use equation (\ref{boundprimesFourier}) to establish the following quantitative equidistribution statement for $w_n(f)$ inside boxes having small sidelengths relative to $n$.